2k24cs2r2512607-sketch/Python-Data-Analysis-Learning/README.md

 ## 📌 Overview
 This repository documents my structured learning journey in **Data Analytics**.
-It contains hands-on practice across databases, visualization tools, programming, cloud fundamentals, and technical interview preparation.
+It contains hands-on practice across databases, visualization tools, programming and cloud fundamentals.

 The goal is to build strong practical skills required for **Data Analyst roles** through consistent practice and project-based learning.